> Martin Carthy > Songs > Here’s Adieu to All Judges and Juries

 Ted Culver sang the transportation ballad Judges and Juries in 1966 on the Critic Group’s Argo anthology of London songs, Sweet Thames Flow Softly.

 Martin Carthy sang Here’s Adieu to All Judges and Juries on his 1971 album Landfall.
-He commented in its sleeve notes:
+He noted:

 The Bold Poachers and Here’s Adieu to All Judges and Juries come from roughly the same time in history, being early 19th century transportation songs from Norfolk and Sussex respectively.
 They convey, along with O’er the Hills (which hails from the late 17th century), something within the simple factual almost journalistic framework of the writing, more than simple resentment at being forced to leave home, proving for me the truth of the maxim, that it’s not what a song says, necessarily, but what it does that counts.
 Thousands of songs have very little apparent, but layers and layers underneath.